You are here: PályázóknakHírek, eseményekRendezvényekA Hivatal rendezvényeiWeek of Innovative Regions in Europe 2024Program

 • Ntorina Antoni, COOPERATE project coordinator, Eindhoven Technical University

-16:15 – 16:45 Wrap-up of first day – NRDIO, rapporteurs from breakout sessions - LIVESTREAMING
+16:15 – 16:45 Wrap-up of first day – NRDIO, rapporteurs from breakout sessions

 18:30 Networking dinner